Montepulciano

 Search

-Between Valdichiana and Val d’Orcia, nestled in a bucolic setting on the typical Sienese hills, lies the ancient village of Montepulciano, a true oasis of peace and tranquillity, set amidst splendid views, vineyards as far as the eye can see and all the charm of a classic medieval Tuscan village.
+Between the Valdichiana and the Val d’Orcia, nestled in bucolic surroundings on the characteristic Sienese hills, sits the ancient village of Montepulciano, a true oasis of peace and tranquillity, set amongst stunning vistas, vineyards stretching to the horizon and all the charm of a classic Tuscan medieval village.

-People go to Montepulciano to relax in the countryside, often staying in one of the many agritourisms in the area, but also to drink excellent wine: this is in fact the land where Nobile di Montepulciano is produced, the famous red wine with Denominazione di Origine Controllata e Garantita (DOCG), esteemed by connoisseurs, wine enthusiasts, oenologists and sommeliers all over the world.
+Visitors come to Montepulciano to unwind in the countryside, often staying in one of the numerous farm inns scattered throughout the area, but also to sample exceptional wine: this is the land where Nobile di Montepulciano is produced, a celebrated red wine with Controlled and Guaranteed Designation of Origin (DOCG) status, esteemed by connoisseurs, enthusiasts, oenologists and sommeliers across the globe.

 Things to do in Montepulciano

-Montepulciano is small, but within its walls there are many things to do and see.
-Moreover, it is worth making a few small detours to visit some beautiful attractions in the surroundings.
+Montepulciano is small, but within its walls there’s plenty to explore and discover.
+Moreover, it’s worth taking a few short detours to visit some splendid attractions in the surrounding area.

 Piazza Grande